wushidonguc/swan/README.md

 # Installation

+Please make sure that MPI is installed to enable running the code in parallel.

-Please install the Armadillo package via the download page:
+Then download and install the Armadillo package via the webpage:

 [http://arma.sourceforge.net/download.html](http://arma.sourceforge.net/download.html)

-Then install Swan by running the installation file provided in the package:
+Install Swan by running the "install.sh" file provided in the package:

 ```
 sh install.sh